Sindercube/Packr/README.md

 **Packr** is a Python CLI tool and a GitHub Workflow action used to make Minecraft Resource Packs out of multiple different directories and publish them to different distribution platforms.

-Intended to be used by Resource Pack creators who are tired of uploading their content to every platform manually, it simplifies the process to just creating a new Github release, and everything else getting updated.
+Intended to be used by Resource Pack creators who are tired of uploading their content to every platform manually, it simplifies the process to just creating a new GitHub release, and everything else getting updated.

 The supported distribution platforms are:
 - [GitHub](https://github.com)